Sabicool/Medicine/01 Disciplines/Anaesthetics/Topics/Capnography.md

 - Alveolar part of the curve represents the gradual diffusion of $\ce{CO2}$ out of the alveoli into the capnograph
 	- The slope of this curve gives some information regarding the stability of the lung volume during expiration; if the $\ce{CO2}$ begins to drop during this phase, there is likely a gas leak (e.g. pneumothorax, cuff leak)
 - End-tidal $\ce{CO2}$
+- Inspiratory curve
+	- In conditions of mechanical obstruction, for example if some sort of horrible tumour or goitre is causing airway obstruction, this obstacle is fixed, and the ventilator is powerless to overcome it.
+In this scenario, the inspiratory phase will be a gentle slope, as the ventilator fights to blow air into the patient
 # Sources
 - [Waveform capnography in the intubated patient - EMCrit Project](https://emcrit.org/ibcc/co2/)
 - [The normal capnograph waveform](https://derangedphysiology.com/main/cicm-primary-exam/respiratory-system/Chapter-5592/normal-capnograph-waveform)